This content is excerpted from EyeNet’s MIPS 2021; also see the Academy’s MIPS hub page.

-The Routine Cataract Surgery with IOL Implantation measure is one of eight new episode-based measures, and it is the only one that is relevant to ophthalmology.
-CMS will use Medicare claims data to 1) attribute cataract surgeries to you and 2) track costs that are clinically associated with those surgeries.
+The Routine Cataract Removal With IOL Implantation measure doesn’t involve any additional reporting on your part.
+Instead, CMS will use Medicare claims data to 1) attribute routine cataract surgeries to you and 2) track costs that are clinically associated with those surgeries.

-There is a 10-episode case minimum.
-The cataract measure will only contribute to your cost score if at least 10 episodes of routine cataract surgery are attributed to you in 2019.
+A 10-episode case minimum.
+The cataract measure will only contribute to your cost score if at least 10 episodes of routine cataract surgery are attributed to you in 2021.

 CMS tries to level the playing field.
 Your costs for the measure will undergo payment standardization and risk adjustment.
 This is intended to account for cost variations that are beyond your control, such as patient characteristics that may lead to increased spending and geographic variations in wage levels.

-Four subgroups.
-CMS recognizes that costs also might vary depending on whether surgery was done in an ambulatory surgery center (ASC) or a hospital outpatient department (HOPD), and that costs also can vary depending on whether the cataract surgery is unilateral or bilateral (which it defines as the second surgery being done within 30 days of the first).
+Furthermore, CMS recognizes that costs might vary depending on whether surgery was done in an ambulatory surgery center (ASC) or a hospital outpatient department (HOPD), and that costs also can vary depending on whether the cataract surgery is unilateral or bilateral (which it defines as the second surgery being done within 30 days of the first).

 - unilateral surgery in an ASC,